xavierchia/xavierchia.github.io/_posts/2023-06-24-doing-game.md

 I used to be impressed when people wrote or talked about these brainy grand theories.

 Like "here's a 3-step process for coming up with a business idea".
 Or "here's a 5-step playbook for validating it".
-Or "here's a 7-part framework for growing it".
+Or "here's a 7-part framework for growing your startup".

 Now I know that every "business thinker" is full of shit.
 All of it is nonsense that only looks good on paper.

-None of them is still in the trenches.
+None of these theoreticians is still in the trenches.
 If they ever got first-hand experience, it was a long time ago.

 Active pracitioners know what matters.